What is Resource Capacity Planning?

 Step 2: Estimate resource demand

-Initiate the forecasting process as early as the sales stage.
-Collaborate with the sales team to gather information on potential projects and their resource needs.
+Initiate the forecasting process sales stage.
+Collaborate with the sales team to gather information on potential projects and their resource requirements.

 Project progress monitoring